arturolei/cagi-work/readme.md

 - The validation program is written in Python and works for **Python 3.x.** It has not been tested for backwards compatibility.
+    - In essence, I translated/re-wrote the original Perl file into Python (again adopting the appropriate stylistic standards) and then modified the program accordingly.

 - The file-path in the program needs to be changed to reflect the user's file-path and name.
 See the code for more precise instructions on usage.
+However, here is what it looks like, where the first parameter of the open argument should be file-path with appropriate file-name.

+    - ```python
+       with open('5-Hopkins_clinical_panel_submission_template_testfile.csv', 'r') as my_csv_file:
+          dic_patients_list = [item for item in csv.DictReader(my_csv_file)]
+      ```

 - The program validates a .csv file.
-    - See the subsequent section "Justification for .csv Instead of .txt"
+    - See the subsequent section "Justification for use of .csv Instead of .txt"

-- In keeping with PEP 8 style guide for Python Code, I have opted to make the variable names as descriptive as possible.
+- In keeping with PEP 8 style guide for Python Code, I have opted to make the
+variable names as descriptive as possible.
 Hopefully, this will be evidenced in the comments